Traditional Mexican Chicken Recipe (Pollo en Pipian Verde)

 Boil chicken thighs with water, onion, garlic, and celery for about 30 minutes, or until chicken is cooked through.
 Remove chicken and reserve.
 Strain broth and keep warm in a pot on the stove.
 Discard onion, garlic, and celery.

-Put tomatillos, diced onion, garlic cloves, serrano chile, lettuce leaves, and 1 cup chicken broth (that you made) into a blender.
+Put tomatillos, diced onion, serrano chile, garlic cloves, chopped lettuce leaves, and 1 cup chicken broth (that you made) into a blender.
 Blend until smooth.

 Grind fried tortilla in a food processor into small pieces, almost to a powder, and add to simmering sauce.
 Stir to combine.
 Add ground sesame seeds and peanuts, add another ½ cup chicken stock, and cook for another 20 minutes.